coinflex-exchange/v2/source/includes/_v2_websocket.md

 **Channel Update Frequency:** 100ms

-The ticker channel pushes live information about the contract.
+The ticker channel pushes live price and volume information about the contract.

+The websocket will reply with the shown success response format for **each** ticker channel which has been successfully subscribed to.

+The data array in the message from this ticker channel will contain a single JSON corresponding to one ticker subscription.

 <sub>**Request Parameters**</sub>